Four Rituals Guaranteed To Boost Your Team’s Energy and Performance

 What support or resources do you want from the team today?

 Check-ins are a staple of centered individuals and cohesive teams.
 They prepare you and your team to face what’s next as an aligned unit.
 Whether and how they are conducted is under your control.
 Don’t let busy schedules or packed agendas derail your check-in.
 It is the most important ritual for making the most out of your team time.
+The time you spend checking in will be paid back many times over through increased trust, clarity, and commitment.

 Debrief